MichaelKim/neutrino/README.md

 ## Packaging

-To package your app, it must first be in a specific location for Neutrino to find it.
+To package your app, all of the app files must be located in `./dist/dev/`.
+At the very least, this includes `index.html` and `main.js`.

-- `./dist/main/`: Directory containing `main.js`
-- `./dist/renderer/`: Directory containing at the very least `index.html`

 Once it's ready, run the command `neutrino-builder`.
 This will copy the contents of both directories and place them in `./dist/${your-package-name}/app`.
 It will also place a copy of the `neutrino` executable into `./dist/${your-package-name}`, renamed to your package name.